Gordon Beningfield: Personal life and legacy

 During his time in Hertfordshire, Beningfield lived in London Colney, Redbourn, and finally Water End, having moved to the village in 1980.
 In May 1998, Beningfield passed away as a result of cancer.
 He was buried at St John the Baptist church in Great Gaddesden, and is survived by his wife Betty and two daughters, Sally and Sarah.

-A series of events will be held in the summer of 2018 to commemorate the 20th anniversary of Beningfield's passing.
-These include a Flower festival at St John the Baptist Church as well as an exhibition of his artwork at the Natural History Museum.
+A series of events was held in the summer of 2018 to commemorate the 20th anniversary of Beningfield's passing.
+These included a Flower festival at St John the Baptist Church as well as an exhibition of his artwork at the Natural History Museum.

-Beningfield Wood, just outside of West Milton, Dorset was named in his honour.
+Beningfield Wood, just outside West Milton, Dorset was named in his honour.
 Originally fields of improved grasslands, mixed native broadleaves were planted across the 8.3 ha (20.5 acre) site in 1995.

 In 2015, the Countryside Restoration Trust announced the 'Gordon Beningfield Dorset Farm Appeal'.
 The appeal aimed to turn Beningfield's dream of a working, wildlife-friendly farm in Hardy's Dorset, into a reality by raising £1 million.
 Shortly after the appeals launch, it was announced that Dame Judi Dench would serve as its patron.